Study in New Zealand — Start Your Journey to Study Abroad

 The AIP system is a unique feature of New Zealand’s student visa process:

-1. Submit visa application with all documents after receiving offer letter
+Submit application Submit visa application with all documents after receiving offer letter.

-This system minimizes financial risk for students as full fees are only paid after initial approval.
+Why AIP helps: This system minimizes financial risk since full fees are typically paid after initial approval.

 Visa Processing Time